gomorpheus/morpheus-apidoc/source/includes/_blueprints.md

 --------- | ------- | -----------
-max | 25 | Max number of results to return offset | 0 | Offset of records you want to load name | null | Filter by name phrase | null | Filter by wildcard search of name and description
+max | 25 | Max number of results to return offset | 0 | Offset of records you want to load name |  | Filter by name phrase |  | Filter by wildcard search of name and description

 ## Get a Specific Blueprint